 Provides supervision to the Coordinator for Recreational Sports and Family Programs and assists with the supervision of the Graduate Assistant for Recreational Sports and Family Programs.

 Provides leadership and direction for a comprehensive Sport Club, Youth/Family, and Intramural Sports programs; ensures department policies and procedures are in compliance with local and state regulations; creates various reports including annual and semiannual reports as needed.

 Assess, evaluate and mitigate risk for programs, implement departmental emergency action plan, inspect campus program areas and fields, and contribute to the Departmental Safety Committee.

 Maintain records, contract agreements, and sports equipment

-Responsible for scheduling departmental programs; consults with and responds to participant questions and concerns.
+Responsible for scheduling and coordinating departmental programs; consults with and responds to participant questions and concerns.